How to pick the right washing machine settings for your clothes

 According to Which? it’s worth thinking about what temperature you’re going to use.
 Washing at 30 degrees will save you 38% on running costs rather than washing at 40.
 Take that down to 20 degrees and the saving goes up to 62%.

-If you’re looking for more laundry tips, check out our useful laundry hacks.
+If you’re looking for more laundry tips, check out our guide to washing machine symbols.